erskingardner/nostr-how/src/pages/resources.md

 The [NIPs repository](https://github.com/nostr-protocol/nips) is the home of all Nostr NIPs.

+## Nostr Relays

+- [Nostr.watch](https://nostr.watch/relays/find) is all the info on all the known relays out there.

 ## Others

-* [Awesome Nostr](https://github.com/aljazceru/awesome-nostr) is a repository of links for Nostr clients, relay implementations, and more.
+- [Awesome Nostr](https://github.com/aljazceru/awesome-nostr) is a repository of links for Nostr clients, relay implementations, and more.
-* [Nostr Resources](https://nostr-resources.com) covers Nostr basics and links to many other resources.
+- [Nostr Resources](https://nostr-resources.com) covers Nostr basics and links to many other resources.